marcglasberg/asyncredux.com/flutter/testing/store-tester.md

 1. You are testing that some `UserException` is thrown.
 For example, you want to test that users are warned if they typed letters in some field that only accepts numbers.
-To that end, your test would dispatch the appropriate action, and then check if the `errors` queue now contains an `UserException` with some specific error message.
+To that end, your test would dispatch the appropriate action, and then check if the `errors` queue now contains a `UserException` with some specific error message.

 2. You are testing some code that should **not** throw any exceptions.
 If the test has thrown an exception it means the test has failed, and the exception should show up in the console, for debugging.
-However, this won't work if when test throws an `UserException` it simply go to the `errors` queue.
+However, this won't work if when test throws a `UserException` it simply go to the `errors` queue.
 If this happens, the test will continue running, and may even pass.
 The only way to make sure no errors were thrown would be asserting that the `errors` queue is still empty at the end of the test.
 This is even more problematic if the unexpected `UserException` is thrown